jwildman/iDAAS-Connect-Clinical-IndustryStandards/README.md

 # Practical Implementation: Partnering Organization
 To support ANY developed artifcats the Red Hat Healthcare team has created a fictious company named Care Delivery Corporation US (CADuCeUS).
 Care Delivery Corp.
 US is intended to help Red Hat Healthcare demonstrate its solutions across all areas of the healthcare marketspace.
+Everything associated with Care Delivery Corp US is fictiotious including the software they leverage and are building,

 Here are some specific details for all the demonstrations developed: